How to Succeed as a Rice Premed

 At a prestigious school like Rice, there can be many pressures to do well in your classes.
 You will have a busy schedule so you must practice strong time-management skills.
 You’ll need to balance studying for several premed courses at once, while attending weekly labs and making time for extracurricular activities in order to have a competitive GPA.

 While this heavy workload will likely push you well beyond your previous academic experience, you will adjust as you learn about new and interesting topics.
-You won’t be on your own, either — Rice is known for having a collaborative premed community with plenty of resources available to help each other succeed, and it is rare to hear stories about overt competitive behavior between students.
+You won’t be alone, either; Rice is known for having a collaborative premed community with plenty of resources available to help each other succeed, and it is rare to hear stories about overt competitive behavior between students.

 Keep in mind the following strategies when planning your schedule and studying for your classes:

-• Use your resources inside and outside of the classroom: Attending office hours is a great way to get to know your professors and ask for help from them directly or from their TAs.
-Each residential college also has their own peer tutoring community through the Academic Fellows and Mentors program.
+Use your resources inside and outside the classroom: Attending office hours is a great way to get to know your professors and ask for help from them directly or their TAs.
+Each residential college also has its own peer tutoring community through the Academic Fellows and Mentors program.

 What is the best Rice premed major?